luke-h1/talks/expo-router/pages/expo-router-pt4.md

 ````

 <!--
+* It uses very familiar web APIs to handle routing needs such as link and href to handle navigation between screens.

+* It also has a router hook to access things like the current route, pushing to new routes.

+* Finally we also have a handy hook called useLocalSearchParams to access any dynamic route params we might want to access.

-It uses very familiar web APIs to handle routing needs such as link and href to handle navigation between screens.
-It also has a router hook to access things like the current route, pushing to new routes.
-If you've used Next.js or even just react-router, this should feel very familiar.
-My understanding is that the expo-router team took a lot of inspiration from how web frameworks built their routing tooling and applied that to expo router.
-Finally we also have a handy hook called useLocalSearchParams to access any dynamic route params we might want to access.
+* If you've used Next.js or even just react-router, this should feel very familiar.

+* My understanding is that the expo-router team took a lot of inspiration from how web frameworks built their routing tooling and applied that to expo router.
 -->